psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Whilst a glittering blade in his hand he showed.

 LIII.
-" Yon youthful pair bothlcnight and maid —
+"Yon youthful pair bothlcnight and maid —
-" Pray tell " I said " who they may be—
+"Pray tell" I said "who they may be—
 The lady mild as a summer's morn
 And knight high-born that fares so free."

 LIV.
-" In all thy sight may light on here
+"In all thy sight may light on here
 O Oisín dear, I say with truth,
 There's nought of beauty, nought of strength,
 Till we reach at length the Land of Youth!"